conan-io/conan-extensions/extensions/commands/install-universal/README.md

 **This command is in an experimental stage, feedback is welcome.**

 **Parameters**
-* supports all arguments used by `conan install`, see `conan install_universal --help`
+* supports all arguments used by `conan install`, see `conan install-universal --help`

-Note: many arguments are not correctly passed to the single architecture installs.
-Currently this includes -o and -s settings.
-The Conan dependency graph does not support building multiple architectures so this executes Conan again in a new process.
+Note: this command builds for each architecture with the same commands and some arguments may break something.
+This command currently will always load the local cache with universal and single architecture binaries.
+It does not try to pull universal binaries from a remote before handling single architectures, so this could be more efficient in the future.

 **Profile**
 The multi-architecture must be specified in the host profile.